-The three finalists will proceed to the final round, where they make a six-minute presentation on any stock of their choice, followed by nine minutes of Q&A. First and second place winners are announced.
+The three finalists will proceed to the final round, where they make a ten-minute presentation on any stock of their choice, followed by five minutes of Q&A. First and second place winners are announced.

 Competing teams are not permitted to watch one another’s presentations in the first three rounds.
 Non-finalists are encouraged to watch finalist teams in the final round.